-- prepare a project plan and a detailed program of works outlining how the project will provide a hub for education and training on the island including a modern resource and information centre
+- has prepared a project plan and detailed program of works outlining how the refurbishment will support delivery of education and training

-- develop a detailed and costed design for the proposed works, including development stages that can be implemented as funds become available
+- has developed a detailed and costed design for the proposed works, including development stages that can be implemented as funds become available

-- obtain the necessary approvals to allow construction or refurbishment to proceed
+- will obtain the necessary approvals to allow construction works to proceed

-- prepare tender and works packages documentation for a process to identify a suitable contractor to undertake the work
+- will prepare documentation for tender and works packages to identify a suitable contractor to undertake the first stage of construction works

-- engage a contractor to undertake construction work.
+- will engage a contractor to undertake the first stage construction work.

 Expected economic benefits

-- Create employment and income for island residents through construction and education jobs
+- Create employment and income for island residents through construction, education, training, administration and maintenance jobs.

-- Reduce student travel costs and time as residents need not travel off the island to access further education.
+- Reduce student travel costs and time by providing an on-island facility for residents looking to access education services.